Behat/docs/quick_intro.rst

 continuous example-based communication between developers and business, which this application supports.
 This communication happens in a form that both business and developers can clearly understand - examples.
-Examples are structured arond ``Context-Action-Outcome`` pattern and are written in a special format called *Gherkin*.
+Examples are structured around ``Context-Action-Outcome`` pattern and are written in a special format called *Gherkin*.
 The fact that Gherkin is a very structural makes it very easy to automate and autotest your behaviour examples against a developing application.
 Automated examples are then actually used to drive